Edenton in Chowan County, North Carolina — The American South (South Atlantic)

 Topics.
 This historical marker is listed in this topic list: Architecture.
 A significant historical year for this entry is 1758.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Cupola House (a few steps from this marker); Josephine Napoleon Leary (within shouting distance of this marker); Site of the Old Cupola House Kitchen? (within shouting distance of this marker); Our Confederate Dead (about 300 feet away, measured in a direct line); Residence of Mrs. Elizabeth King (about 400 feet away); Edenton Tea Pot (about 400 feet away); 1767 Chowan County Courthouse (about 400 feet away); Joseph Hewes (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Josephine Napoleon Leary (within shouting distance of this marker); Site of the Old Cupola House Kitchen? (within shouting distance of this marker); Vinyl Night (within shouting distance of this marker); Joseph Hewes (within shouting distance of this marker); Residence of Mrs. Elizabeth King (about 400 feet away); Edenton Tea Pot (about 400 feet away); 1767 Chowan County Courthouse (about 400 feet away); a different marker also named Joseph Hewes (about 400 feet away).
 Touch for a list and map of all markers in Edenton.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Edenton Historical Commission Museum Trail